 I recently found a complete set of 1900 Encyclopedia Britannica.
 Does anyone know what they are worth?

 A person is asking $349 on eBau for a set from 1911.
 The value of your books is determined by the condition of the book plus the supply and demand.
 I would recommend seeking the help of an auction house to sell the books for you.
-You will probably get a better price like this for your set plus they can tell you how much they are actually worth.

 I can find very little information about a 1900 edition except that it is one (maybe first) edition of the Americanized version with full contents of the the previous 9th edition.